 Two other noteworthy features of the era were increased strikeout and reduced walk rates, from 3.37 walks and 6.66 strikeouts per game in 2006 to 3.05 and 7.61 respectively in 2012.

 So how will the Moneyball Era differ from previous eras?
 Though less than the HR Derby Era, there still will be relatively more home runs.
 There will be more strikeouts than in any other historical era.
 And pitcher endurance drops even further from the HR Derby Era.

 Diamond Mind Online® offers as "eras" of play the most recently completed AL and NL seasons.
 Player performance in these eras of play is normalized on the basis of the league averages for those seasons, which have been trending towards more home runs, more strikeouts and lower batting averages.
-In 2021, home runs and strikeouts again were at near or record levels in both leagues, with batting averages the lowest in decades.
+In 2022, home runs declined from their peaks of the preceding few seasons, though they remained at levels comparable to the peak of the Home Run Derby Era, astrikeouts again were at near or record levels in both leagues, with batting averages the lowest in decades.

 Standard Era (1920-1992)

 The “Standard Era” is, in effect, a neutral playing environment, in the modern, post-Dead Ball Era, based on an average of statistical performance in the NL from 1920-1992.
 This is the era of play for Classic standard leagues.